The college is located on a 40-acre campus in the town of Hesston, Kansas. Major campus facilities include the following:

 Kauffman Court—housing for 140 students.

-Keim Center for Performing Arts Education—Music and Theatre programs, classrooms, rehearsal spaces, faculty studios and campus worship space; Studio Theatre (part of Keim Center)—rehearsal and performance space for theatre productions.
+Keim Center for Performing Arts Education—Music and Theatre programs, classrooms, rehearsal spaces, faculty studios and campus worship space; Black Box Theater (part of Keim Center)—rehearsal and performance space for theatre productions.

 Kropf Center—Bible and Ministry Center, faculty offices, computer classroom, Computer Information Technology laboratory, classrooms.